Help us improve your experience.

 Description

-It's a baremetal server for hosting JDM container and vSRX Virtual Firewalls spawned by JDM.
+A bare metal server to host the JDM container and vSRX Virtual Firewalls spawned by JDM.

-You install the software package on baremetal Ubuntu host server for running the JDM software.
+The software package that you install on a Ubuntu bare metal host server for running the JDM software.

 JDM container runs the following processes to carry out key tasks:

-• mgd—Helps JDM to present a Junos like CLI and configuration commit model.
+• mgd—Helps JDM to present a Junos OS-like CLI and configuration commit model.

 • jnud—Provides unified user experience by running in either satellite or controller modes.